The Best Open-Air Swimming in the Helsinki Area

 Kuusijärvi

-Kuusijärvi is open also in the winter.
-Swimming in the frozen lake is free but you need to pay to visit saunas.
-The prices are moderate costing less than 8 euros.
+Kuusijärvi is also open in the winter.
+Swimming in the frozen lake is free, but you need to pay to visit saunas.
+The prices are moderate, costing less than 8 euros.

 Bottom Line

 Allas is the only heated outdoor pool in the wintertime.
 In the summertime, the Helsinki region offers hundreds of natural places to dip in the water and a few heated pools.
-Helsinki is a paradise for summer swimmers who are not afraid of cool waters.
+Helsinki is a paradise for summer swimmers who are not afraid of calm waters.